kyocum/disdat-kfp/README.md

 are used to uniquely identify an execution.
 Note that you should not use disdat-kfp for tasks that are not idempotent.

 To cache artifacts, the caching containers must take inputs/outputs that match user's component.
-However, KFP components signatures are hard-coded in YAML, disdat-kfp cannot build a container that works for all components.
+However, KFP components signatures are hard-coded in YAML, disdat-kfp cannot build a caching container that works for all components.
 We achieve this goal with dynamic code generation based on user's component specs.

+#### `caching_check` ContainerOp
+* Dynamically generated so it has the same input signature as user's component
+* Given a list of input parameters as well as bundle name and context name, generate the `proc name` (a hash of parameters and bundle name)
+* Check if such `proc name` exists in the remote S3 repository
+* If it exists, return the latest bundle `uuid`; otherwise return `None`
+* A choice op will skip the user component if `uuid` is not `None`

+#### `caching_push` ContainerOp
+* Dynamically generated so it has the same input signature as user's component plus  `InputPath` parameter for every user output.
+* It calculates the `proc name` and push the artifacts (passed in as files via `InputPath`) to S3

+#### `gather_data` ContainerOp
+* Dynamically generated so it has the same output signature as user's component
+* It takes inputs from both `caching_check` and `caching_push`.
+It then downloads the artifacts from S3 and put them into appropriate output folders on local container so that KFP scheduler know where to find them.